 Answer 1: Rights are essentially a social agreement cemented as the basis for law intent on ensuring individual liberty.
 At least this is what rights are intended to be but instead of serving as the constraints for what is allowable in government action, including the creation of law, and the issuance of decree (executive orders), they are flexible.
 This flexibility hinges on the interpretation of rights and law, and that interpretation is a product of a political agenda and bias, typically serving underlying industrial interests that transcends party lines.

-Privileges are often confused by the general public as rights, or are called rights to promote symptomatic causes that fail to acknowledge the underlying causes that produce the symptoms.
+Privileges are often confused by the general public as rights, or are called rights to promote causes that fail to acknowledge the underlying causes that produce the symptoms.
 An example is the assertion that health care is right.
 Healthcare is a service, essentially a privilege in which those who can afford access to healthcare have the privilege of healthcare access.
-We can decide collectively to provide health care to those who cannot afford it, but that still doesn’t make it right, because a right is protection from imposition, not a guarantee to have access to a service.
+We can decide collectively to provide health care to those who cannot afford it, but that still doesn’t make it a right, because a right is protection from imposition, not a guarantee to have access to a service.

 The right protecting the liberty of a person to choose to purchase a service or not purchase a service was imposed upon first under the pretext that the privilege to healthcare access was a right.
-Second, based on the pretext that the growing cost of healthcare was due to the uninsured receiving unpaid for emergency treatment.
+Second, based on the pretext that the growing cost of healthcare was due to the uninsured receiving unpaid emergency treatment.
 This was a pretext because when uninsured people receive treatment they do not pay for, the hospitals write it off on their taxes.
 Whether the treatment is paid for, or the treatment is applied towards tax liability, it doesn’t require that the cost of treatment go up to pay for those who were treated and did not pay.
 In the same vein, the ban on importing low cost generic medication was maintained through the bill which is further dismissive of the idea that the part of the motivation for the bill was to ease the burden of health care costs on Americans.

 Today we have the Covid 19 hysteria that is being used as a public safety pretext to impose on the rights of people for the benefit of the pharmaceutical industry.
 The judicial basis for a virus to be considered a threat to public safety where the rights of citizens can be imposed upon to protect the public comes from the case of Jacobson v.
 Massachusetts.
 The supreme court ruled the public has the right to protect itself against infectious disease that imposes on the safety of its members.
 The plaintiff in this case refused a smallpox vaccine and the court ruled that he could not be forced to take the vaccine but would have to pay the $5 fine.